 While everyone will have their own personal definition of reasonable discipline, the only one that matters when it comes to the legal definition of child abuse is the one defined by the law, which states that the punishment must be warranted and not be excessive under the specific circumstances.
 The punishment must also not fall under the legal definition of child abuse, which occurs when a child is exposed to cruel or inhuman corporal punishment or an injury that results in a traumatic condition, including but not limited to punching, kicking or choking.
-Unfortunately, these definitions leave a lot of gray area between what is legal and what is legal, which is why it is so important to always work with a top Vista child abuse defense attorney if you have been charged with a crime after trying to punish your child.
+In other words, a parent’s right to discipline in California is pretty wide open, as long as they do not use excessive force for a given situation.

-Child abuse cases should always be taken seriously and always require the expertise of a top Vista domestic violence lawyer.
+Child abuse cases should always be taken seriously and always require the expertise of a top lawyer.
 Aside from the risk of losing custody of your child or children, you could also face misdemeanor or felony charges.
 Those convicted of misdemeanor child abuse can be sentenced to up to one year in jail and a fine of $6,000, while those convicted of felony charges will face up to six years in prison.
 Keep in mind that this is time spent away from your child and the rest of your family.

 While parents have a lot of leeway when it comes to disciplining their children in California, it’s important to recognize that it’s very possible to say something that may cross the line into child abuse.
 This is why you should never talk tot he police without your defense attorney present.
 If you have been accused of child abuse, Peter M. Liss can help.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.